Qwarkk6/CLS/Readme.md

 An auto-launch script that handles everything from pre-launch through ascent to a final circular orbit for any desired apoapsis and inclination.

+Also includes a bundled Abort script which maintains steering control and terminal readouts during an abort.
+Script terminates once the vehicle begins to fall.

 <b>Dependencies</b>

 The only dependency of CLS is the <a href="https://forum.kerbalspaceprogram.com/index.php?/topic/165628-181-kos-v1210-kos-scriptable-autopilot-system/">kOS</a> mod.